10 Things to Do in Montreal in September

 Montreal Skyline in September | sbally

-September is the beginning of autumn in Montreal, so the streets are bathed in earthy colors, you can enjoy pleasant temperatures ranging between 13° and 21° and take advantage of seeing and doing things during the night.
+September is the beginning of autumn in Montreal, so the streets are bathed in earthy colors, you can enjoy pleasant temperatures ranging from 13° to 21° and take advantage of seeing and doing things during the night.
 During this month I suggest you go to Burger Week, explore the light show at the Botanical Garden and join the Beneva Marathon.

 To vibrate to the rhythm of music, I suggest you sign up for the International Pop Music Festival or the Nuits Blues Laurentides Festival, both events have a fairly complete musical repertoire.
 Audiovisual lovers have the opportunity to approach the International Festival of Black Cinema.
 If you want to live an interactive experience, take advantage of the Water Lantern Festival.